- Tree Nuts are considered priority allergens by Health Canada.

 - Other: anxiety, sense of doom (the feeling that something bad is about to happen), headache, uterine cramps, metallic taste

-If you have an allergy to milk, keep an epinephrine auto-injector (e.g., EpiPen®) with you at all times.
+If you have an allergy to tree nuts, keep an epinephrine auto-injector (e.g., EpiPen®) with you at all times.
 Epinephrine is the first-line treatment for severe allergic reactions (anaphylaxis).

 Be Allergy-Aware: How to avoid tree nuts